-Nasdaq Rule 5815(a) allows a company to request a written or oral hearing before a Hearings Panel to review the Delisting Determination.
-Under the existing rules, this request for a hearing generally will stay the suspension and delisting action pending the issuance of a written decision from the Hearings Panel.5
+Nasdaq Rule 5815(a) allows a company to request a written or oral hearing before a Hearings Panel to review a Delisting Determination, public reprimand letter or denial of a listing application.
+Under the existing rules, this request for a hearing generally will stay the suspension and delisting action pending the issuance of a written decision from the Hearings Panel.7

 The Exchange proposes to amend Rule 5815 to remove the stay provision in certain situations so that a company's securities will be suspended from trading on Nasdaq during the pendency of the Hearings Panel's review.
-Specifically, the proposed rule change will apply to companies that have received a Delisting Determination: in the case of proposed 5815 (a)(1)(B)(ii)(a), following the completion of a business combination with an operating company that fails to satisfy the requirements of Nasdaq Rule IM-5101-2; in the case of proposed 5815 (a)(1)(B)(ii)(b), following a business combination with a non-Nasdaq entity that results in a change of control under Rule 5110(a); or in the case of proposed 5815 (a)(1)(B)(ii)(c), in connection with a company that has declared bankruptcy.
-After considering the record in the matter, including an oral hearing if elected by the company, the Hearings Panel can reinstate the company and allow trading to continue on Nasdaq.
+Specifically, removal of the stay provision will apply to companies that have received a Delisting Determination: in the case of proposed 5815 (a)(1)(B)(ii)(a), following a business combination with a non-Nasdaq entity that results in a change of control under Rule 5110(a) where the initial listing application has yet to be approved; and in the case of proposed 5815 (a)(1)(B)(ii)(b), in connection with a company that has declared bankruptcy or announced liquidation pursuant to rule 5110(b).
+After considering the record in the matter, including an oral hearing if elected by the company, the Hearings Panel can reinstate the company and allow trading to continue on Nasdaq.8